How does the monitor store or communicate the data that is collected?

 Should I do a second test after I have installed the equipment we sold?

-If the homeowner requests, it’s a good way to show IAQ improvement.
-Be sure to use the same monitor and place it in the same location and if possible, place it the same days (Monday, Tuesday, Wednesday).
+If the homeowner requests it, that’s a good way to show IAQ improvement.
+Be sure to use the same monitor, place it in the same location, and if possible, run the monitor on the same days of the week.